 With that in mind then, I was quite surprised to find that in the two recipes I had found for Jocon, somewhere in Guatemala (one was a newspaper clipping), neither one had used sesame seeds or pumpkin seeds.
 Hmmm.
 One of the two recipes did not even mention using day old tortillas in the sauce, which is a very common thickening agent.
 Instead of thickening a sauce with flour or cornstarch, in Guatemala they will use cookie crumbs to thicken a sweet mole sauce, or bread, soaked and stirred into a sauce as for Hilachas (or Ropa Vieja), or tortillas, soaked and blended up into a sauce like Jocon.
-So, in one of the recipes they suggested thickening the sauce "If it is too thin" with tortillas.
+So, in one of the recipes they suggested thickening the sauce If it is too thin, with tortillas.

-As I happened not to have corn tortillas on hand when I made the Pollo en Jocon the other day, and since the sauce was plenty thick all on its own, my sauce had neither tortillas nor the aforementioned seeds.
-It was still truly delicious, because the green sauce was really wonderful all by itself.
-With that in mind, understand that while this dish is supposed to be a stew of a sort.
-Once the green sauce is made, the rest of the recipe (as I made it) is just cooking the chicken, cut into its pieces and then put to cook for a while in this green sauce to infuse flavors.
+As I happened not to have corn tortillas on hand when I made the Pollo en Jocon the other day, my sauce had neither tortillas nor the aforementioned seeds.
+It is truly delicious, because the green sauce is really wonderful all by itself.Understand that this dish is supposed to be a stew of a sort.
+Once the green sauce is made, the rest of the recipe (as I made it) is just cooking the cut up chicken in the green sauce, and then put to cook for a while in this sauce to infuse flavors.

 Should anyone want to make this sauce with the seeds in it, first toast the seeds in a dry skillet, moving them constantly until they begin to snap or pop, but do not let them burn or you will need to start again.
 Allow them to cool slightly on a plate, and then grind them in a small spice grinder before adding to the sauce.
 About 1 tablespoons of sesame seeds and 1 to 2 tablespoons of pumpkin seeds should be about the right amount.
 A word about the sesame seeds: they need to still have the hull intact, which means they are not the kind found in the little jars in the spice section of the grocery.
 Unhulled sesame seeds are a dull, flat tan color, and not the pretty, shiny, polished little things in the jars.
 The shiny ones in the jars will not brown properly in the dry skillet.
 Look for unhulled sesame seed a at your local health food store.